 It turns out that none of it matters for a good life.
 The rich and the fame has nothing to do with your happiness.

 Robert Waldinger’s Ted Talk, What makes a good life?
-Lessons learned from the longest study on happiness takes a plunge into this deep question and come up with data-backed answers.
+Lessons learned from the longest study on happiness takes a plunge into this profound question and come up with data-backed answers.

 A Harvard Study of Adult Development tracked the lives of 724 men over a period of 75 years—from 1938 to the present.
 60 among those men are alive today and almost all of them in their 90s.
 It is one of the longest study of its kind with Robert being its 4th director.